My name is Rachel Obanubi. Welcome to my blog on Christianity. I am a Christian and autistic.

 Support for the Bereaved

 I know some people are in pain from losing loved ones in this world.
-Although, I know there is a life beyond-still we can mourn those who we have loved in our lifes and who have been anchors and pillars to our life's.
+Although, I know there is a life beyond-still we can mourn those who we have loved in our lifes who have been anchors and pillars to our life's.

 My hope is that they had all been called by God in his own perfect timing.